tazztone/wildcards-generator-gemini/docs/features.md

     - **Select All**: Select all categories or items in a list.
     - **Bulk Actions**: Expand, collapse, or delete multiple selected categories at once.
 - **Search Highlighting**: Search terms are visually highlighted in the results for easier scanning.
-- **Secure Settings**: API keys and sensitive settings are stored in session memory only, ensuring they are not persisted to disk or exposed.
+- **Secure Settings**: API keys are stored in session memory by default (not persisted) unless explicitly saved by the user.

 ### v2.10 Features